Package insert / prescribing information

 Propafenone is metabolized by CYP2D6, CYP3A4, and CYP1A2 isoenzymes.
 Approximately 6% of Caucasians in the U.S. population are naturally deficient in CYP2D6 activity and other demographic groups are deficient to a somewhat lesser extent.
 Drugs that inhibit these CYP pathways (such as desipramine, paroxetine, ritonavir, sertraline for CYP2D6; ketoconazole, erythromycin, saquinavir, and grapefruit juice for CYP3A4; and amiodarone and tobacco smoke for CYP1A2) can be expected to cause increased plasma levels of propafenone.

 Increased exposure to propafenone may lead to cardiac arrhythmias and exaggerated beta-adrenergic blocking activity.
 Because of its metabolism, the combination of CYP3A4 inhibition and either CYP2D6 deficiency or CYP2D6 inhibition in users of propafenone is potentially hazardous.
-Therefore, avoid simultaneous use of propafenone hydrochloride extended-release with both a CYP2D6 inhibitor and a CYP3A4 inhibitor.
+Therefore, avoid simultaneous use of propafenone ER capsules with both a CYP2D6 inhibitor and a CYP3A4 inhibitor.

 Use in Patients with a History of Heart Failure

 Propafenone exerts a negative inotropic activity on the myocardium as well as beta-blockade effects and may provoke overt heart failure.
-In the U.S. trial (RAFT) in patients with symptomatic AF, heart failure was reported in 4 (1.0%) patients receiving propafenone hydrochloride extended-release (all doses) compared with 1 (0.8%) patient receiving placebo.
-Proarrhythmic effects more likely occur when propafenone is administered to patients with heart failure (NYHA III and IV) or severe myocardial ischemia [see Contraindications (4)].
+In the U.S. trial (RAFT) in patients with symptomatic AF, heart failure was reported in 4 (1.0%) patients receiving propafenone ER capsules (all doses) compared with 1 (0.8%) patient receiving placebo.
+Proarrhythmic effects more likely occur when propafenone is administered to patients with heart failure (NYHA III and IV) or severe myocardial ischemia [see CONTRAINDICATIONS (4)].

-In a U.S. trial (RAFT) in 523 patients with a history of symptomatic AF treated with propafenone hydrochloride extended-release, sinus bradycardia (rate less than 50 beats/min) was reported with the same frequency with propafenone hydrochloride extended-release and placebo.
+In a U.S. trial (RAFT) in 523 patients with a history of symptomatic AF treated with propafenone ER capsules, sinus bradycardia (rate less than 50 beats/min) was reported with the same frequency with propafenone ER capsules and placebo.

 Effects on Pacemaker Threshold